AndrePinheiroPT/AndrePinheiroPT/README.md

 - 2023 and 2024 - Attended *Associação Tempos Brilhantes* as a Chess Teacher of elementary school students
 - 2024 - Participation, as team member, in the ACM-ICPC (International Collegial Programming Contest) South Western European Regional Contest (ranked 86th)
 - 2025 - *Bolsa de Excelência*, as the student who finished the 2023/2024 of BSc in Computer Science with the highest GPA
+- 2025 - Attended INESC TEC Summer Internships.
+Topic of internship was about Hamiltonian Monte Carlo for the generation of adversarial examples.

 ## Contacts